ChristianGoueguel/specProc/README.md

 <img src="man/figures/README-unnamed-chunk-6-1.png" width="90%" height="90%" />

+Note that we used the ggplot-based `plotSpec` function to generate the above plot.

 ### Baseline removal

 When analyzing LIBS spectra, it is often more effective to subtract an